Affiliate links on Android Authority may earn us a commission. Learn more.

 Mobile VR headsets: What are your best options?

 Mobile VR has come to mean something very different in 2024.
 Just a few years ago, inserting your smartphone into a headset was a great and relatively cheap way to enjoy virtual reality.
-Those efforts never achieved much popularity however, so the best mobile VR has evolved into standalone headsets like the Meta Quest.
-Otherwise most headsets are still tethered to a PC or console, such as the Valve Index, Bigscreen Beyond, or PSVR 2.
+Those efforts never became popular, and the best mobile VR headsets have since evolved into standalone headsets like the Meta Quest.
+Otherwise, most headsets, such as the Valve Index, Bigscreen Beyond, or PSVR 2, are still tethered to a PC or console.

 Apple’s entry into the market has further shaken things up.
 We’ll have to wait to see its long-term effects, but even two years from now, this list could look radically different.